 What we're doing to improve our network

 We also have lots of plans to improve our network in the future.
-These are set out in our business plan, which we’ve sent to our regulator, Ofwat.
-You can read the plan here.
+These are set out in our business plan.
+You can read the plan here(opens in a new tab) or a summary of the plan here(opens in a new tab).

 Reservoirs